I Love Money

 The contestants, meanwhile, are split into two teams.
 They form alliances and friendships, fall in and out of love, beat each other up and partake in Fear Factor

 -inspired challenges such as "the kiss-off", "race around a Mexican square in a rickety go-kart and eat disgusting food while the locals wave tiny flags", and "save the drowning Midget Mac doll".
 With each new game, contestants manage to disqualify themselves in increasingly idiotic ways: by not understanding the challenge to begin with, by injuring their opponents (or allies), or most commonly, because they're sleeping with the other team.
 So Bad, It's Good

 After each season, several contestants got their own reality dating shows, contestants of which ended up in new I Love Money

 seasons — and the whole cycle would start all over again.

-Season three was never aired.For general tropes about the contestants, please see the pages for their respective shows.
+as a result.
+Season four was already in the can and was eventually aired more than a year later, but the show was not renewed for a fifth season.For general tropes about the contestants, please see the pages for their respective shows.

 This series provides examples of: